vstconsulting/vstutils/doc/quickstart.rst

     * **webpack.config.js.default** - this file contain minimal script for webpack (replace '.default' if write smthg in 'app.js').

     You should execute below commands  from the ``/{{app_dir}}/{{app_name}}/`` directory.
+    It is good practice to use tox (should be installed before use) to create a debugging environment for your application.
+    For these purposes, it is recommended to use ``tox -e contrib`` in the project directory, which will automatically create a new environment with the required dependencies.

 3. **Apply migrations**